mikkelrom/mikkelrom.com/src/posts/the-benefits-of-component-libraries-and-when-not-to-use-one.md

 ### #3 Variants

 By adding multiple variants you can document how the component behaves in different scenarios, this will surface edge-cases and hard-to-reach use-cases, resulting in more robust components and less bugs.
 This is a huge benefit!
+It's also just really nice to flesh out all the (relevant) possible props-combinations so it's easy to see what your "available LEGO bricks look like".

-Examples of variants of a simple button could be:
+Examples of variants of a very simple button could be:

 - Primary
 - Seconary
-- Disabled
 - Small
 - Large
+- Disabled
+- Icon
 - Long text

-- Icon
+The "Long text" variant is great at showing how the button handles a lot of text.
+Does the button have a maximum width?
+Will it truncate the text, and does it add an ellipsis (...) if truncating?
+Does the text go into two lines?
+We don't know - this is why it's great to show it.

 I often compare component variants to unit tests, even though they are not exactly the same, I still think they share some common concepts.
 The job of a unit test is to make sure the code works as expected and to document all weird edge-case scenarios.
 These are some of the same reasons you would show-case a component and all it's variants in a component library.